Shrishti412/bagisto-b2b-account/README.md

 ]
 ```

-> Replace `YOUR-USERNAME` with your actual GitHub username.
+Replace `YOUR-USERNAME` with your actual GitHub username.

 ---

 ### Step 2: Require the Package

-Run the following command from your Bagisto root directory:
+Run the following command in your terminal from the Bagisto root directory:

 ```bash
 composer require acme/b2b-account:dev-main